mirnujAtom/terraform-aws-modern-application-workshop/README.md

 ## Build a Modern Application on AWS (Golang), with no button clicking, using Terraform for everything!

-### In this repo I am trying to recreate the beautifull [AWS modern application workshop (golang version)](https://github.com/aws-samples/aws-modern-application-workshop/tree/go) using Terraform.
+### In this repo, I am trying to recreate the beautiful [AWS modern application workshop (golang version)](https://github.com/aws-samples/aws-modern-application-workshop/tree/go) using Terraform.

+This is done in educational purposes only.